 Both husband and wife must believe in the sanctity of human life, beginning at conception.

-Both husband and wife should be no more than 45 years of age at the time of application.
+Either husband or wife should be no more than 45 years of age at the time of application.

 The couple must have been married long enough to establish a stable marriage (a minimum of 2 years at the time of application).
 Because CAS bases its beliefs on the historical teachings of the Old and New Testaments, marriage is defined as a legal and spiritual commitment between man and woman.